Pylons/pylons/pylons/docs/gettingstarted.rst

     Windows users must configure their ``PATH`` as described in :ref:`windows_notes`, otherwise they must specify the full path name to the ``paster`` command (including the virtual environment bin dir).

-Running this will prompt for two choices, whether or not to include :term:`SQLAlchemy` support, and which template language to use.
-Hit enter both times to accept the defaults (no :term:`SQLAlchemy`, with Mako templating).
+Running this will prompt for three choices:

+1. which template language to use
+2. whether or not to include :term:`SQLAlchemy` support
+3. whether or not to set options for :term:`Google App Engine` development

+Hit enter at each prompt to accept the defaults (Mako templating, no :term:`SQLAlchemy`, no :term:`Google App Engine` settings).

 The created directory structure with links to more information: